Differential forms on the curves associated to Appell-Lauricella hypergeometric series and the Cartier operator on them: Space of regular differential forms on

 \section{Space of regular differential forms on $C$}

 In this section, we consider regular differential forms on $C$.
-We remark that $C$ has singularities as we see in Lemma 2.5, then we refer \cite[Chapter\,IV, $\S 3.9$]{Serre} to the regular differential forms of singular curves.
+As we see in Lemma 2.5, $C$ has singularities.
+We refer to \cite[Chapter\,IV, $\S 3.9$]{Serre} for the regular differential forms of singular curves.
 Let us give a brief review of it.
 We set $\varOmega[C] := \bigcap_{P \in C} \varOmega[C]_{P}$ with